2022

 Use time filter to find transactions

-Apply one more filter from the tray
+Apply a filter from the new panel

 Apply filters and search together